Malaysia Federal Route 23: History

 In 1914, two roads Federal Route 1 and Federal Route 23 build for connecting between Segamat and main towns in Johor, which both roads completed in 1939.
 The land transportation mode become more frequently since it is more convenient, making rivering transportation mode is not using anymore.
 Pengkalan Esah now become place of Segamat Second Bridge J217.

 Since Federal Route 23 opening in 1939, many improvements had made for FT23, many sharp corners in Kampung Lubuk Batu, Kampung Batu 7, and Kampung Bukit Tunggal are straightened.
 However, Federal Route 23 still well known with many sharp corners, especially the dead corners in Tangkak district are still not straighten until the upgrading of the Federal Route 23 from Segamat to Tangkak section.
 The Kampung Batu 7 old section formed the J43 Jalan Bypass and J264 Jalan Universiti.

 In 1997, Minister of Works, Datuk Seri Samy Vellu, announced to build Segamat–Muar Expressway as the new expressway parallel with existed Federal Route 23.
 However, this project is canceled because of the 1997 Asian financial crisis.
 As the replacement, the upgrading of the roads from Segamat to Tangkak began in November 2011.

-To reduce the congestion in Tangkak, Tangkak bypass between Tangkak Industrial Area (Phase 1) and Johor Matriculation College is planned to build to reduce the traffic flow in Tangkak and make traffic in Tangkak smoother.
+To reduce the congestion in Tangkak, Tangkak Bypass between Tangkak Industrial Area (Phase 1) and Johor Matriculation College is constructing to reduce the traffic flow in Tangkak and make traffic in Tangkak smoother.

-Road closure for bridge repair near to Mount Ledang junctions
+Road closure for bridge rebuilt near the Mount Ledang junctions

-The sections near near to Mount Ledang junctions is restricted to under than 36 tans to repair the bridge.
+The sections near the Mount Ledang junctions are restricted to under 36 tans to rebuilt the Sungai Ayer Panas bridge.
+On 19 August 2020, the Bailey installation was completed and open for all types of vehicles; the weights are restricted to under 36000 kg.

+On 9 March 2022, The Ministry of Works has allocated RM6.8 million to rebuild Sungai Ayer Panas bridge 16 kilometers between Tangkak and Segamat, which is expected to be completed in two years.
+The project scopes included built temporary roads, abolish the old bridge and build new bridge.